cpmpercussion/homepage/_posts/2012-10-29-article-in-percusscene-issue-4.md

 type: post
 published: true
 meta: {}
+description: "I have an article in the new issue of PERCUSscene that comes with DRUMscene issue 70!
+The new magazine is out now so you can grab one from newsagents or"
 ---

 I have an article in the new issue of PERCUSscene that comes with DRUMscene issue 70!
 The new magazine is out now so you can grab one from newsagents or [order online](http://www.drumscene.com.au/current-issue).